Politics In Therapy

 Our society is highly polarized by political and cultural issues.
 Understandably, someone undergoing therapy might want to know what positions their therapist holds, or may feel concerned about what response they will get if they discuss their own views in therapy.
 How a therapist handles these issues may affect a client’s trust or sense of safety in therapy.
 Likewise, the way a therapist deals with political discussion can be useful or not for the therapy process.

 In my therapy practice, everyone is welcome.
-I don’t share my own opinions about polarizing issues, unless I think that it serves a therapeutic purpose to do so.
-This is because it isn’t ethical to use my role as a therapist to promote a political view, and I don’t want to interfere with my clients’ investigation into their own thoughts and feelings.
+I don’t share my own opinions about political issues, unless I think that it serves a therapeutic purpose to do so.
+My role is to help my clients explore their own thoughts and feelings, not to promote my own views.

-To facilitate exploration of our clients’ political views, therapists need to have examined our own emotional reactivity about politics.
-Therapists have an ongoing responsibility to work towards increasing our self-awareness, and this includes understanding our own feelings about politics that may impact our clinical work.
+In order to have a therapeutic response to our clients’ political views, therapists need to have awareness of our own emotional reactivity about politics.
+Therapists have an ongoing responsibility to increase our self-awareness, and this includes understanding feelings about politics that may impact our clinical work.

-I also believe it is helpful for therapists to avoid limiting ourselves to an “information bubble,” in which we are only exposed to people and news sources which reinforce orr existing views, making it harder for us to understand those who think differently.
-Therapists should be able to tolerate differences of opinion and recognize that everyone’s positions make sense based upon their life experience, level of understanding, and individual psychological dynamics.
+I believe it is helpful for therapists to avoid limiting ourselves to an “information bubble,” in which we are only exposed to people and news sources which reinforce our existing views, making it harder for us to understand those who think differently.
+Likewise, I think therapists should be able to accept differences of opinion and recognize that everyone’s positions make sense based upon their life experience and individual psychological dynamics.
+We should not have an agenda for our clients to agree with us.